DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 <img src="./img/scene_1.png" width="500px">

-Yeahi :) we have a cube, but we can't really move around it.
+Yeahi :) we have a icosahedron, but we can't really move around it.
 Let's add OrbitControls - a library that enables us to move around the space.

 Add this above the //GEOMETRY tag:
 ```js